mphaley/Jawbone_API_Demo/README.md

 # Jawbone_API_Demo

 I put together a simple Calorie Counter application using the iOS SDK that simply authenticates with Jawbone's API and makes a few simple calls to retrieve and display the data.
+The data that the dashboard returns is the user’s first and last name as well as their current mood and total calories burned for the day.

 In my testing I also used calls to push data to my Jawbone account since I do not own an UP Tracker.
 In my code you will find comments regarding the specific API calls as well.

 ViewController.m: